- Air Crash Investigation: Or, in the case of the would-be skyjacker in "Fight for Your Life", Hammer-and-Speargun Crazy.

 - Ax Craziness is the hat of the Reavers.
 As Zoe puts it in the pilot episode, these cannibalistic once-human horrors will "rape you to death, eat your flesh, and sew your skin to their clothing — and if you're very, very lucky, they'll do it in that order."

-- Game of Thrones: Ramsay Bolton is one of the most frightening examples ever.
+- Game of Thrones: Ramsay Bolton, even after being somewhat toned down from the books, still manages to be one of the most frightening examples ever.

 - Heroes: Gabriel Gray, better known as Sylar.
 Take one case of validation issues and compound with superpowers and murder, and you have a doozy.